|

 Purpose

-To convert from a ground control coordinate, x y z, to x y photo coordinate..
+To compute from a ground control coordinate, x y z, to x y photo coordinate..

 Class